PlotPyStack/guidata/doc/autodoc/index.rst

     * :code:`.. autodataset_create:: [module.dataset].create` to document the :code:`create()` classmethod of a :code:`DataSet` using its :code:`DataItem`.
     * :code:`.. datasetnote:: [module.dataset] [n]` to display a note on how to instanciate a dataset.
 Optional parameter :code:`n` gives the number of items to show.
     * :code:`.. autodataset:: [module.dataset]` used to document a dataset class.
 It is derived from the :code:`.. autoclass::` directive and therefore has the same options.
-By default, it will document a dataset without its constructor signature nor its attributes but will document the :code:`create()` method using the :code:`autodataset_create` directive.
+By default, it will document a dataset without its constructor signature but will document its attributes and the :code:`create()` class method using the :code:`autodataset_create` directive.
 Several additional options are available to more finely control the documentation (see examples below).

 Example dataset
 ---------------